jankrepl/deepdow/docs/source/layers.rst

    assert torch.allclose(cluster_ixs, torch.tensor([0, 0, 1, 1]))

 .. warning::

     This layer does not include additional (sample) dimension.
+Batching can be implemented by a naive for loop and stacking.

 References
 ----------